brocade/ansible/README.md

 When creating Zoning playbooks, Zoning specific modules are used.
 This is to hide some of the Zoning specific operational complexities that would otherwise be exposed if using generic templates.
-However, most other
+However, most other REST FOS objects can be addressed by common template modules: brocade_single_obj and brocade_list_obj.

 #### Zoning ####